Mariya Shcherbachenko

 Mariya Zakharovna Shcherbachenko (Марія Захарівна Щербаченко, Мария Захаровна Щербаченко; 14 February 1922 – 23 November 2016) was a combat medic in the Red Army during World War II, referred to by the Soviets as the Great Patriotic War.
-For being one of the first 13 soldiers to cross the Dnieper she was awarded the title Hero of the Soviet Union on 23 October 1943.
+She was awarded the title Hero of the Soviet Union on 23 October 1943 for being one of the first 13 soldiers to cross the Dnieper.

 Prewar life

 Shcherbachenko was born on 14 February 1922 to a Ukrainian peasant family in the village of Yefremovka (Ukrainian: Yefremivka) in the Kharkov Governorate.
 Her older brother Andrey raised her after the death of both of their parents.
 Upon graduating from secondary school she worked as an accountant's assistant on a collective farm in her village.

 World War II

 Shcherbachenko hid during the German occupation of her village to avoid being deported and forced to conduct hard labor.
 Soviet troops expelled German forces from Yefremovka in February 1943, after which she worked in the construction of defensive structures on the Donets river until joining the Red Army in March.
 She then underwent medical training in Samarkand before she was deployed as part of the 835th Rifle Regiment of the 237th Rifle Division in July.

 On 24 September 1943 she was one of the first 13 soldiers to reach the right bank of the Dnieper River, doing so under heavy enemy fire in the village of Grebeni in the Kyiv oblast.
 Throughout ten days of intense battle she rescued 112 injured soldiers from the battlefield, providing first aid and transporting them back across the river to a medical center.
 In the beginning of the offensive she operated a machine gun in battle.
 On 23 October 1943 she was awarded the title Hero of the Soviet Union by decree of the Presidium of the Supreme Soviet for her actions in the Dnieper battle.
 After receiving the title she continued to serve on the frontlines until being recalled from the front in May 1944 to give a speech at the 3rd Youth Anti-Fascist Rally in Moscow.
 After speaking at the rally she was sent to study at the Kharkov Military Medical School, which had been relocated to Ashgabat, Turkmenistan due to the war; however, she did not graduate from the school.